-Center of European Union Law
+Center on European Union Law

 The Fordham Center on European Union Law was established in 1984.
-The Center provides a teaching and resource facility devoted to European Union law, as well as European Union and international antitrust.
+The center provides a teaching and resource facility devoted to European Union law, as well as European Union and international antitrust.

-The primary objectives of the Center are:
+The primary objectives of the center are:

 - enabling lectures at Fordham and elsewhere on current European Union Law Topics by Court of Justice Judges, officials of the European Commission and Council, members of the European Parliament, and European scholars;

 - development of curriculum and teaching materials to be used at Fordham and other law schools in the United States and Europe;